How does badminton scoring work?

 4. Serve switches: If the server loses the rally, the opponent serves next.

 5. Changing ends: Players swap sides after games one and two.
-In a deciding third game, they switch when the leader reaches 11.
+In a deciding third game, they switch when the leader hits 11.

 Faults

-A fault hands the point to your opponent.
-The most common ones: shuttlecock lands out, doesn't clear the net, or a player touches the net with their body or racquet.
-That last one catches people off guard at higher levels — a subtle follow-through can clip the tape and cost a point you thought you'd won.
+A fault gives the point to your opponent.
+The usual suspects: shuttle lands out, doesn't clear the net, or a player brushes the net with their body or racquet.
+That last one catches people out at higher levels — a subtle follow-through can clip the tape and cost you a point you thought you'd just won.

 What's shown on a badminton scoreboard?